Quick Facts: Earning an Ed.D. in Maryland

 - Supervisor of Teachers of Deaf and Hard of Hearing

-One way to fulfill the education requirement for certification is to complete an MSDE-approved program.
 Many certification prep programs in Maryland take the form of a post-master’s certificate, but at least one program in our listings is designed to meet MSDE certification standards.
-UMCP’s Ed.D in School System Leadership is approved by the Maryland State Department of Education for Superintendent II certification.
+UMD’s Ed.D in School System Leadership is approved by the Maryland State Department of Education for Superintendent II certification.
 When in doubt, ask the Ed.D. program coordinator.

-- Hold a master’s degree from an accredited institution.
+- Hold a master’s degree.

 - Have completed 3 semester hours or a State-approved Continuing Professional Development (CPD) credit in special education coursework.